Armand-OW/electron-vue-deploy-demo/README.md

 ---

 > [!TIP]
-> Just a reminder, that even though Electron allows for cross-platform building, you will need to generate an `.exe`/`.msi` on a Windows computer, and an `.app` on MacOS.
+> Just a reminder that even though Electron allows for cross-platform building, you will need to generate an `.exe`/`.msi` on a Windows computer, and an `.app` on macOS.